-8250 ECONOMICS Gr 10-12 0.5 credit
+8252 ECONOMICS Gr 10-12 1.0 credit

-This one-semester required course focuses on building students' knowledge of both microeconomic and macroeconomic concepts with an emphasis on applying concepts in the real world.
-The microeconomic portion of the course focuses on basic economic concepts such as scarcity and opportunity cost, economic systems, supply and demand, functions and types of markets, and business organizations.
-The macroeconomic portion focuses on economic indicators such as GDP, inflation, unemployment, monetary policy, fiscal policy, and trade.
-Throughout the course students will use their economic knowledge to understand how to meet their needs in an ever-changing world.
+This one-semester required course will focus on building students' knowledge of the role that economics plays in the shaping of their everyday life.
+The microeconomic portion of the course will focus on basic economic concepts, economic systems, supply and demand, market structures, and business organizations.
+The macroeconomic portion will focus on economic indicators such as GDP, inflation, unemployment, as well as monetary policy, fiscal policy, and trade.
+A portion of the course will also focus on personal finance with respect to applying economic concepts to personal finance decisions.
+This course fulfills both the 0.5 economics credit and the 0.5 personal finance credit.

-8261/8262 AP MICROECONOMICS I / AP MACROECONOMICS II
+8261/8268 AP MICROECONOMICS I / AP MACROECONOMICS II

-This two-semester course covers both microeconomic and macroeconomic concepts that students would learn in introductory college courses in economics.
-The microeconomic portion of the course covers basic economic concepts, the nature and functions of product markets, factor markets, market failure, types of firms, markets, and economic systems, and the role of government.
-The macroeconomic portion of the course covers basic economic concepts, the measurement of economic performance, national income and price determination, the financial sector, inflation, unemployment, stabilization policies, economic growth and productivity, monetary and fiscal policies, as well as trade and the open economy.
-This course will prepare students for two AP exams offered by the College Board and students will have the opportunity to earn college credit based on success on the exam.
-This course meets the Social Studies graduation requirement of Economics.
+This two-semester course covers both microeconomic and macroeconomic concepts that students would learn in introductory college courses.
+The microeconomic portion of the course covers basic economic concepts; supply and demand; production, cost and perfect competition; imperfect competition; factors markets; and market failure and the role of the government.

+The macroeconomic portion of the course covers basic economic concepts; economic indicators and the business cycle; national income and price determination; the financial sector; long-run consequences of stabilization policies; and international trade and finance.
+A portion of the macroeconomic course will focus on personal finance with respect to applying economic concepts to personal finance decisions.

+This course will prepare students for the AP Microeconomics exam and the AP Macroeconomics exam offered by the College Board.

+Students will have the opportunity to earn college credit based on success of the exam.

+This course fulfills both the economics requirement and the 0.5 personal finance requirement.

 This course has been approved to meet the MMC senior year math-related credit requirement.
-See "Math related information" on page 15 concerning dual credit for graduation requirements.
+See "Math related information" on page 17 concerning dual credit for graduation requirements.